mieubrisse/personal-writing/first-do-nothing/post.md

 ![](./image.png)

+_This post is part of a series on negative leverage.
+To read the first part, [go here][negative-leverage]._

-Anybody who knows me knows one of my favorite mantras: first, do nothing.
+I have a favorite mantra: first, do nothing.

 The other day a friend was stressing about a girl he liked.
-She'd given a noncommittal response to his last text message, and many thoughts were going through his head.
-Did she like him still?
+She'd given a noncommittal response to his last text message, and many thoughts were swirling around his head.
+Did she still like him?
 Should he send a followup?
 Should he distance himself from her?

 My advice: first, do nothing.